 Sculptor Capital Management, Inc. (the "Registrant"), a Delaware corporation, together with its consolidated subsidiaries (collectively, the "Company" or "Sculptor Capital"), is a leading global alternative asset manager and a specialist in opportunistic investing with offices in New York, London, Hong Kong and Shanghai.
 The Company provides asset management services and investment products across Credit, Real Estate, and Multi-Strategy.
-The Company serves its global client base through commingled funds, separate accounts and specialized products, as well as sponsoring a special purpose acquisition company ("SPAC") (collectively, the "funds").
+The Company serves its global client base through commingled funds, separate accounts and specialized products (collectively, the "funds").
 The Company's model is driven by a global team that is predominantly home-grown, long tenured and incentivized to put client outcomes first.
 The Company's capabilities span all major geographies and asset classes, including corporate credit, structured credit, real estate debt and equity, fundamental equities, merger arbitrage, and convertible and derivative arbitrage.